sjcswank/sjcswank.github.io/_posts/2019-02-20-Finding-All-Letter-Combinations-of-a-String.md

       	}
     }

 Lastly, where so we run our recursion?
-Right now, the code will only run up the string and print out each letter by it's self.
+Right now, the code will only run up the string and print out each letter by itself.
 We need it to continue, after printing the letter by itself, up the rest of the string adding to the output.
 So our recursion should be after we print, but before we reset our output string.

 	public static void allCombinations(String input, int start){